The Energy Regulation and Markets Review: Brazil

 |Up to 5MW||Communication|

-There are currently discussions on whether private investors are allowed to participate in nuclear power plants in the country.
+There are currently discussions on whether private investors can participate in nuclear power plants in the country.
 It has long been understood that private participation is forbidden on account of the federal government's operation monopoly, foreseen in the Constitution.
 For that purpose, the state-owned company Eletrobrás has a subsidiary, Eletronuclear, which operates the two nuclear power plants that are currently active.
-However, more recent opinions argue that the Constitution establishes the monopoly of limited parts of the supply chain, such as research, extraction, enrichment, reprocessing, manufacturing and trade of nuclear mining and metals, which would be restricted to the federal government, and that private partners could participate, for example as partners of Eletronuclear or even controllers (subject to a public procurement).
+However, more recent opinions argue that the Constitution establishes the monopoly of limited parts of the supply chain, such as research, extraction, enrichment, reprocessing, manufacturing and trade of nuclear mining and metals, which would be restricted to the federal government, and that private partners could participate, for example as partners of Eletronuclear.
+Furthermore, Law No. 14,120, of 1 March 2021, recently enacted, provides a change in relation to the grant for thermonuclear exploration (called Angra 3) that depended on authorisation from the National Energy Policy Council (CNPE).
+The Law provides for a 50-year concession period for Angra 3, extendable for another 20 years, and sets forth that a power purchase agreement with duration of 40 years will be executed for backup energy with costs shared among all energy consumers.

 Power trading companies wishing to operate in the power market need authorisation under the provisions established by ANEEL's regulations.